Ecosystem-Infra/ecosystem-infra-rotation/README.md

 python3 main.py
 ```

 This will serve the tool at http://localhost:8080/.
-Don't forget to exit the virtual environment when you are done with:
+Don't forget to exit the virtual environment when you are done:
 ```bash
 deactivate
 ```